What Can I Do If My Workers' Comp Claim is Denied?

 When Cathy M. Stanton first came to workers’ compensation cases, New York had an easily navigable system for injured employees.
 “But that’s not the case anymore,” she says.

-Nearly 140,000 workplace injuries are reported in the state each year, according to the New York Department of Labor.
+125,500 workplace injuries were reported in the New York in 2021, according to the U.S. Bureau of Labor Statistics.
 For workers, dealing with the aftermath of a work-related accident can be difficult.
 Workers’ compensation benefits provide much-needed financial protection.
 Under state law, employers are required to carry workers’ compensation insurance.

 The most important steps if you’re injured are to: give immediate notice to your employer, seek immediate medical treatment, and file your claim before the two-year statute of limitations runs out.
 If you follow these three steps, Stanton says, you’re giving your claim the best possible shot at being approved—and most claims are.